How Map-to-Map Transitions Work (Beware of the Transition Trap!)

 The trap arises when players accidentally interact with the transit point, which is what happened to the Reddit user I mentioned earlier.

-Once you do this, there's no way to reverse it, all extraction points become unavailable and the only options left are to either transit to the next map from the transit point we interacted with, or to transit to another map via a different transit point, in case the map we are in has more than one available.
+Once you do this, there's no way to reverse it, all extraction points become unavailable and the only options left are to either transit to the next map from the transit point you interacted with, or to transit to another map via a different transit point, in case the map you are in has more than one available.

 This is particularly risky on maps like Shoreline, where the transit point area for Lighthouse partially overlaps with the extraction point called "Path to Lighthouse."
-While it might seem logical for these areas to overlap, it can cause confusion and unintended interactions in the game.
+While it might seem logical for these areas to overlap, it can cause confusion and unintended interactions with the transit.
+UPDATE: With Patch 0.16.6.0, released on April 24, 2025, the interaction mechanic for transit zones has changed.
+Instead of a simple click, you now need to press and hold the interaction key, making it harder to activate the transit by mistake.

 The Moral of the Story